tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Liquid keeps having players retire on them after TIs, but, for once, Team Secret didn't have anyone worth redeeming for a replacement this year.
+**How did this roster happen?** Liquid keeps having players retire on them after TIs end, but for once Team Secret didn't have anyone worth redeeming as a replacement for Zai.
 So who do you get if the job requirement is for a brainy offlaner willing to take the captain role?
-33's a pretty good fit.
+33 fit the bill.

 **How was their season?**